Iron & Wine: Musical career

 Ghost on Ghost, Iron & Wine's fifth studio album, was released in April 2013 on Nonesuch Records in North America and 4AD for the rest of the world.
 Ghost on Ghost marked a further exploration into the pop sounds of Kiss Each Other Clean while also exhibiting jazz and R&B influences, with jazz drummer Brian Blade contributing to the album.
 In January 2014, recording during the polar vortex in Chicago, Beam and his regular collaborator Brian Deck co-produced eight of the ten songs on Chadwick Stokes' 2015 album The Horse Comanche.
 Beam contributed the Iron & Wine band to the sessions and sang backing vocals.

 Iron & Wine released two albums in 2015.
 Archive Series: Volume 1, released in February, featured unreleased songs recorded during the same period as The Creek Drank the Cradle.
 A covers album, Sing Into My Mouth, recorded with Band of Horses singer Ben Bridwell, was released in July.
 Love Letter for Fire, an album of duets with American singer-songwriter Jesca Hoop, was released in 2016 on Sub Pop.
 Produced, recorded, and mixed by Tucker Martine, the album also featured contributions from Wilco's Glenn Kotche, Rob Burger, Eyvind Kang, Sebastian Steinberg, and Edward Rankin-Parker.

 In August 2017, Iron & Wine's sixth studio album Beast Epic was released through Sub Pop Records.
 The record saw Beam strip back the production and array of instruments from previous records to return to more simple and melodic song structures.

 On March 21, 2019, Calexico and Iron & Wine announced Years to Burn, their first collaboration album.
 It was released on June 14, 2019, via Sub Pop.

 Live at Third Man Records was released in 2019, after being recorded on August 31, 2017.

 In 2024, Iron & Wine released their seventh studio album, Light Verse and a cover of American Football's Never Meant.

 Personal life

 Beam, his wife Kim, and their five daughters live in Durham, North Carolina.
 He was raised in the Bible belt as a Christian, but is now an agnostic: "That was a confusing time for me, but I don't miss being misled.
 I'm not an atheist.
 There's an undeniable unseen world that some people call God and think they know more about than other people.
 I try not to get hung up on the names."

-In 2011, a portrait of Beam was painted by British artist Joe Simpson.
-The painting was exhibited around the UK, including in a solo exhibition at The Royal Albert Hall.